input-output-hk/iogx/README.md

 IOGX is a Nix library of functions and templates for structuring your Nix code and comes with a number of common DevX facilities to help develop your project.

+Make sure that you have [installed and configured](./doc/nix-setup-guide.md) nix on your system.

 To get started run:
 ```bash
 # For Haskell Projects